 These unaudited condensed interim financial statements have been prepared in accordance with IAS 34 - Interim Financial Reporting.
 The accounting policies used in the preparation of these unaudited condensed interim financial statements are consistent with those used in the annual financial statements for the year ended December 31, 2020.
-These statements do not include all of the information required for full annual financial statements and should be read in conjunction with the annual financial statements for the year ended December 31, 2020.
+These statements do not include all of the information required for full annual financial statements for the year ended December 31, 2020.